Who Invented The Camera? The Complete Truth

 Not much progress was made in the next 130 years.
 Most of the attempts and techniques to build cameras in between were ineffective.

-Since 1816 the French inventor Joseph Nicephore Niepce had been experimenting with techniques to improve the image quality of a camera obscura.
-It wasn’t until the year 1825 when he clicked the first photo using a sliding wooden box camera.
+Since 1816, the French inventor Joseph Nicephore Niepce had been experimenting with techniques to improve the image quality of a camera obscura.
+It wasn’t until 1825 that he took the first photo with a sliding wooden box camera.

 The image he clicked shows the view from his window at Le Gras.
 The photo took nearly 8 hours to form on the paper.
-And since it was light-sensitive, it turned dark over time.
+And since it was light-sensitive, it gradually turned dark.
 Niepce called this 8-hour process “heliography“.

-Generally, he is credited as the inventor of photography and a pioneer in that field.
+Generally, he is credited with inventing photography and as a pioneer in the field.

-Louis Daguerre and Joseph Nicephore Niepce formed a partnership to enhance the heliography.
+Louis Daguerre and Joseph Nicéphore Niépce formed a partnership to enhance heliography.
 They both experimented with various chemicals to refine the contrast in heliographs.

 He continued experimenting and successfully fixed the photos with a common salt solution.
 This process was named Daguerreotype.
 In 1839, Daguerre went public with this invention, but he wasn’t able to successfully commercialize it.
 A few years later, the French government acquired the daguerreotype process for public release.